 What Expats Can Expect From the Cost of Living in Portugal

 Compared to the rest of Europe, a modest income goes a long way in Portugal.
-The average monthly salary, after taxes, is about 855 Euros or just over $1000.
+The average monthly salary, after taxes, is about USD$881-1,077.
 If you’re committed to living frugally, you can live for less in Portugal.
-Many locals and retirees get by on less than 750 Euros a month.
+Many locals get by on less than USD$870-$1,060 a month.
+This adds to the enticement of living and retiring in Portugal.

-A couple can live in one of Portugal’s smaller cities for about $1,700 a month.
+A couple can live in one of Portugal’s smaller cities for about USD$990-$1,200 a month.
 While they’d have to eschew opulent luxuries, they’d enjoy a comfortable lifestyle with restaurant visits and weekend trips.

 However, those based in Lisbon will find that just about everything is more expensive in Portugal’s capital.
-They should count on spending about $2,200 a month to enjoy a similarly comfortable lifestyle.
+They should count on spending about USD$1,450-$1,770 a month to enjoy a similarly comfortable lifestyle.

 Housing Costs in Portugal

-In general, expats should count on paying about $1000 for a small apartment in the heart of Lisbon.
-If you want more space, expect to pay about $1,800 for a large three bedroom.
-If you don’t mind living outside the city center, you could save about $200 on a one-bedroom and maybe as much as $600 on something larger.
+In general, expats should count on paying about USD$900-$1,100 for a small apartment in the heart of Lisbon.
+If you want more space, expect to pay about USD$1,800-USD$2,200 for a large three bedroom.
+If you don’t mind living outside the city center, you could save about USD$220 on a one-bedroom and maybe as much as USD$800 on something larger.

-Porto, another popular expat destination, boasts more affordable properties.
-Expats can expect to pay about $850 for a small apartment in the city center.
-A three-bedroom property costs about $1450.
-If you don’t mind living in Porto’s suburbs, those prices drop to about $650 and $1050 respectively.
+The cost of living in Porto, Portugal is a little more affordable when it comes to rental property.
+Porto is a popular city for those seeking a life in Portugal.
+Expats can expect to pay about USD$660-$810 for a small apartment in the city center.
+A three-bedroom property costs about USD$1,200-$1,460.
+If you don’t mind living in Porto’s suburbs, those prices drop to about USD$510-$620 and USD$850-$1,030 respectively.

 Utility Costs in Portugal

 As any expat knows, rent is just one component of your overall housing costs.
 Anyone moving to Portugal must budget for utilities and home services.
-Internet packages generally cost between $30 and $40.
-The combined cost of electricity, gas, water services, and garbage collection generally ranges from $80 to $140 a month.
+Internet packages generally cost between USD$31 and USD$38.
+The combined cost of electricity, gas, water services, and garbage collection generally ranges from USD$98 to USD$120 a month.
 Note that bills are typically issued every two months.

 If you’re carefully monitoring your budget, don’t forget the cost of running air conditioning, especially in the south of Portugal.
 The extra electricity makes summer survivable!